Empowering Youth in the Fight Against Corruption

 • Providing ethical leadership training for young people to build their capacity to stand up against corrupt practices.

-• Involving youth in decision-making and public policy processes to enhance transparency and accountability, ensuring their perspectives shape governance.
+• Involving youth in decision-making and public policy processes to enhance transparency and accountability, ensuring their perspectives are included

 • Promoting role models who act with integrity and inspire others to do the same.
 Public figures who exemplify ethical behavior can have a lasting impact on young people’s values and decision-making.